 5. On reconsideration, the appeal body or original decision-maker may affirm or change the findings and/or sanctions according to the permissible grounds.
 Procedural errors should be corrected, new evidence should be considered, and sanctions should be proportionate to the severity of the violation and the student’s cumulative conduct record.
 If the appeal is based on procedures not having been followed, the appeal body can ask that a new hearing occur before a newly constituted hearing panel.
 In the case of new and relevant information, the appeal body will determine if the matter should be returned to the original decision-maker for reconsideration after considering the new facts or if it should be reviewed by the appeal body with instruction on the parameters regarding institutional consistency and any applicable legal guidelines.
 In review, the original finding and sanction are presumed to have been decided reasonably and appropriately, thus the burden is on the appealing party(ies) to show clear error.
 The appeal body must limit its review to the challenges presented.

 6. Typically, all decisions of the appeal body are to be made within ten (10) business days of submission of all appeal documents by the parties, but the time may be longer or shorter as are any decisions made by the original hearing body, Director of Student Conduct or designee.
 Appeal decisions are final.

-The conduct body reviewing the appeal College Appeals Panel or Vice President for Student Affairs/designee, after reviewing all available information, may elect to:
+The conduct body reviewing the appeal College/Academic Appeals Panel or Vice President for Student Affairs/designee, after reviewing all available information, may elect to: